khanonjs/khanon.js-website/public/docs/0-what-is-khanon-js.md

 To access a wrapped or related Babylon object within a Khanon.js instance you'll find the accessor `babylon` (E.g. *khanonSprite.babylon.sprite*).

 It is important to note that some Babylon objects have same name than other Khanon.js objects.
-To avoid collisions between their imports, import BABYLON namespace to use Babylon objects.
+To avoid collisions between their imports, you may import BABYLON namespace to use Babylon objects.
 ```
 import * as BABYLON from '@babylonjs/core'  // Use always BABYLON namespace
 import {